utkuufuk/alpha-beta-chess/README.md

 ![Alpha-Beta Chess](chess.png)

+### Development Walkthrough
+Check out [this YouTube playlist](https://www.youtube.com/playlist?list=PL36SguL4LIwmhgHkziX-2C91SOTQl1rEL) to see how this app has been built step by step.

 ### Controls
  * Double-click on a piece you control.
 This highlights the squares that the piece is allowed to move.
  * Left-click one of the highlighted squares to move the selected piece.
 Now it's the AI's turn.